pingcap/docs-tidb-operator/en/backup-to-azblob-using-br.md

 #### Clean log backup data

 1. Because you already created a `Backup` CR named `demo1-log-backup-azblob` when you started log backup, you can clean the log data backup by modifying the same `Backup` CR.
-The priority of all operations are: stop log backup > delete log backup data > start log backup.
+The priority of all operations is: stop log backup > delete log backup data > start log backup.
 The following example shows how to clean log backup data generated before 2022-10-10T15:21:00+08:00.

     ```shell
     kubectl edit backup demo1-log-backup-azblob -n backup-test